steppers/codea-community-repo/README.md

  - Display Name (Displayed within the WebRepo App)
  - Short description (~6-8 words)
  - Creator(s) (Visible in the WebRepo App)
+ - Link to Codea.io forum discussion related to the project

 As only I currently have write access to the repository please be patient when it comes to submitting apps.
 I hope to bring others on board too if this gets enough interest.